|Supreme Award||Hopewell 2002-2017||99|

-3951 guests took part in the BBH February 2012 survey to determine the BPP% (Backpacker Perception Percentage(c)) ratings published in the current BBH Guide.
+Over 3000 guests take part in the BBH February survey each year to determine the BPP% (Backpacker Perception Percentage(c)) ratings published in the current BBH Guide.

-The survey added nearly 40,000 individual ratings to our database to provide a BPP(c) rating for every hostel in NZ.
+The survey adds nearly 40,000 individual ratings to our database to provide a BPP(c) rating for every hostel in NZ.

 The BPP(c) rating is an excellent relative indication of the TOTAL quality of a hostel, but do remember that it's much easier to achieve a high rating at a small personal hostel in an idyllic rural setting than in a city location where a hostel is necessarily bigger and busier.